Cuéntame (Lucerito album)

-Cuéntame (Eng: Tell me) is the sixth and last studio album released by Mexican performer Lucerito.
+Cuéntame (Eng: Tell me) is the sixth studio album released by Mexican performer Lucerito.
 It was released in 1989.
 Most of the songs included on the album were used in the film Deliciosa Sinvergüenza (1990); the album also includes a cover of The Pet Shop Boys' "It's a Sin" titled "Hojas Secas".
 Cuéntame is one of the biggest sellers on the singer's career, and was the album that inicitated the transition from teenager, being the last album using the diminutive Lucerito.

 Cuéntame was executive produced by Spanish producer Miguel Blasco and produced by José Ramón Florez, with Florez writing most of the tracks included.
 Five singles were released, included the title track which peaked at number 2 in the Billboard Hot Latin Tracks chart in the United States; "Corazón a la Deriva" (also a top-ten hit in the same chart), "Tanto", "Madre", and "Caso Perdido", were also used to promote the album.